A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: MCMC for network reconstruction

-The advantage of this infrastructure-dependent proposal over the original one lies in the improvement in the sampling efficiency.
-By imposing additional topological constraints, invalid topology proposals are eliminated, thereby increasing the accuracy of sampling.
-Moreover, such elimination of invalid topology proposals reduces the space of the candidate topology (Appendix B ), which significantly decreases the mixing time of the M-H algorithm.
-We also show that the Markov chain constructed using the infrastructure-dependent proposal converges (Appendix A ).
+The advantage of this IP over the traditional (original) one lies in the improvement in the sampling efficiency.
+By imposing the additional topological constraints, the invalid topology proposals are excluded, thereby increasing the accuracy of sampling.
+Also, such exclusion of the invalid topology proposals shrinks the space of the candidate topology (See Appendix \ref{app: reducespace}), which significantly decreases the mixing time of the M-H algorithm.
+We also prove the convergence of the Markov chain formed by the IP (See Appendix \ref{app:converge}).